AdobeDocs/photoshop-api-docs/README.md

 ## How to use the API's

-The API's are documented at [https://adobedocs.github.io/photoshop-api-docs/#api-Sensei](https://adobedocs.github.io/photoshop-api-docs-pre-release/#api-Sensei)
+The API's are documented at [https://adobedocs.github.io/photoshop-api-docs/#api-Sensei](https://adobedocs.github.io/photoshop-api-docs/#api-Sensei)

 First be sure to follow the instructions in the [Authentication](#authentication) section to get your token.

 ### Example 1: Initiate a job to create an image cutout

 The `/cutout` api takes a single input image to generate your mask or cutout from.
-Using Example.jpg, with the use case of a document stored in Adobe's Creative Cloud, a typical curl call might look like this:
+Using [Example.jpg](https://github.com/AdobeDocs/photoshop-api-docs/blob/master/sample_files/Example.jpg), with the use case of a document stored in your external storage a typical curl call might look like this:

 ```shell
 curl -X POST \